 The Warning Signs Of Bad Wheel Alignment

 What’s the worst enemy of your car wheels?
-Poorly maintained roads!
+Other than poorly maintained roads?
 Bad wheel alignment is a serious issue because it could create safety hazards and impact the gas mileage and tire tread.
 However, the truth is even a pothole, or a slight thud can throw the wheel off balance.

 The Signs of Bad Wheel Alignment